paulstraw/FancySelect/readme.md

 By default, FancySelect uses native selects and styles only the trigger on iOS devices.
 To override this, pass an object with `forceiOS` set to `true` when initializing it.

+FancySelect also passes any classes specified in the select's `data-class` attribute, which you can use to style specific FancySelect instances.

 ### HTML